-The choice of treatment or treatments depends on factors that include the location and size of the cancer, and how far it has spread, as well as an individual's overall health and preferences.
+The choice of treatment or treatments depends on factors that include the lung cancer type, location and size, and how far it has spread, as well as an individual's overall health, breathing capacity and preferences.
+Some treatments are used only if certain cancer cell markers are present.

-The most common ways of treating advanced CSCC are:
+The most common ways of treating advanced NSCLC are:

 - Surgery

-- · Radiation therapy
+- Radiation therapy

 - Systemic therapy